Martha High: 1998–2007: King's Queens and Maceo Parker

-High also recorded a self-titled disco album in 1979, released on Salsoul Records.
-In January 2000, she stopped performing with Brown and went on tour with Maceo Parker.
+In January 1998, High left background singing for Brown.
+She formed a group with other former background vocalists of Brown called King's Queens.
+The group consisted of High, Vicki Anderson, Lyn Collins, and Marva Whitney.
+The group had recorded several songs for an album, produced by Bobby Byrd, Bootsy Collins, and Fred Wesley but the album was never released.
+In April 1998, a compilation album titled James Brown's Original Funky Divas, which featured songs from High as well as former group The Jewels, was released on PolyGram Records.
+In 2000, High began touring with J.B. colleague Maceo Parker as his featured vocalist until 2016.
+In 2003, High recorded a live album titled Live at Quai Du Blues in France.
 In 2004, High teamed up with the Soulpower organization, which is also behind the comebacks of Soul artists like Marva Whitney, Lyn Collins, Bobby Byrd, Gwen McCrae and RAMP.
 During her collaboration with Soulpower, High performed all across Europe and even performed in Africa, backed by the Soulpower Allstars.
-In February 2005, High embarked on the "James Brown's Funky Divas Tour" in Europe, sharing the stage with her friend Lyn Collins.
+In February 2005, High embarked on the James Brown's Funky Divas Tour in Europe, with James Brown revue colleague Lyn Collins.